 Computational Biology, Genetics

 Sean Eddy is a Professor of Molecular and Cellular Biology and a Professor of Applied Mathematics at Harvard University.
-Prior to that, he was a group leader at HHMI's Janelia Research Campus.
-Prior to that, he was an HHMI investigator at the Washington University School of Medicine from 2000 to 2006.
+Prior to that, he was a group leader at HHMI's Janelia Research Campus from 2006 to 2015.
+He was also an HHMI investigator at the Washington University School of Medicine from 2000 to 2006.

 In the hallways at scientific meetings, countless scientists have debated the same question: "How many species need to be sequenced to know whether evolution has conserved a given stretch of DNA?"
 One computational biologist, Sean Eddy, has done the math.